Sega Wat (Spicy Ethiopian Beef Stew)

 Add the garlic, ginger, and 1 tablespoon niter kibbeh and continue to cook for another 10 minutes, stirring occasionally.

-Add the berbere and the 2 remaining tablespoons of niter kibbeh and cook, covered, over low heat for another 10 minutes, stirringย occasionally.
+Add the berbere and the 2 remaining tablespoons of niter kibbeh and cook, covered, over low heat for another 10 minutes, stirring occasionally.

 Add the beef, broth, salt and bring to a boil.
 Reduce the heat to low, cover, and simmer for 45 minutes, stirring occasionally.

 Adjust the seasonings, adding more berbere according to taste and heat preference.
 Add the hard-boiled eggs and simmer on low heat, covered, for another 10 to heat through.
+Note, while eggs are an intrinsic addition to Doro Wat (the chicken version of this stew), they are not typically added to sega wat, but I personally love the addition.

-Half or quarter the eggs and arrange on the plates with the stew.ย Serve hot withย Ethiopian injera,ย breadย or rice.
+Half or quarter the eggs and arrange on the plates with the stew.
+Serve hot with Ethiopian injera, bread or rice.

 *This stew is even better the next day after the flavors have had more time to meld.